-An intensive integrated program designed for students who wish to study the Middle East: religion, politics, societies, history, and cultures.
+An intensive integrated program designed for students who wish to study the Middle East: religion, politics, society, history, and culture.
 The program is offered in conjunction with the Department of Islamic and Middle Eastern Studies of the Hebrew University of Jerusalem.
-Students have the opportunity to study with some of the leading scholars in the field, while living in Jerusalem, one of the most important and dynamic cities of the Middle East.
-Graduates of the program have assumed positions in government service, relevant NGOs and journalism and other areas.
+Students have the opportunity to study with some of the leading scholars in the field while living in Jerusalem, one of the most important and dynamic cities of the Middle East.
+Graduates of the program have assumed positions in government service, relevant NGOs, journalism and other areas.

 Courses from the M.A. program are also open to visiting graduate students on a one year or semester basis.

 Course of Study